jacobdang207/comp423-course-notes/docs/tutorials/go-setup.md

 There are many more propeties that can be set.
 A list of them can be found [here](https://containers.dev/implementors/json_reference/).

 ### Step 2.
 Reopen the Project in a VS Code Dev Container
 You can now open the project in a dev container.
 First, make sure Docker Desktop is running.
-Then, in the VS Code window with your project press `Ctrl + Shift + P,` type in "Dev Containers: Reopen in Container" to the prompt, and then select the option that pops up.
+Then, in the VS Code window with your project press `Ctrl + Shift + P`, type in "Dev Containers: Reopen in Container" to the prompt, and then select the option that pops up.
 It may take a bit for the image to download.

 Once the dev container setup completes, you can open a new terminal window within VS Code and run `go version` to see what version of Go is running in the container.
 It should be the latest version (1.23 as of writing this in January of 2025).